avimichaeli/two-dimensions-drewer/README.md

 # computer-graphics-exersice-1
-a c# project
+a c# project .
+In this project appers a gui that can create a